-The number of shares and type of equity award for the 2009 grant was determined by the Compensation Committee and was deemed commensurate with compensation packages of other CFOs of public homebuilders when evaluated in connection with Mr. Seay's total cash and equity compensation.
-For 2009, the Compensation Committee determined that the Company met each of the performance criteria for the February 11, 2010 measurement date as follows:
+The number of shares and type of equity award for the 2011 grant was determined by the Compensation Committee and was deemed commensurate with compensation packages of other NEOs of public homebuilders when evaluated in connection with Messrs.
+Seay, White, and Davis total cash and equity compensation as discussed previously in this proxy statement.